 PCC will provide written notice to all students whose Accuplacer scores do not meet the basic skills standards.
-This notice will include the state institutions offering basic skills courses, the approximate course cost and the relative availability of the courses, including any online course.

-The official results of the assessment tests are kept by the PCC Testing Center for a minimum of five years.
-Assessment results (Accuplacer, ACT, SAT and others) are valid for five years.
-For information about Accuplacer scores, refer to the Course Descriptions section of this catalog.
+This notice will include the state colleges offering basic skills courses, the course cost and the availability of the courses, including any online course.
+The official results of the tests are kept by the PCC Testing Center (Accuplacer, ACT, SAT and others) are valid for five years.

-Please speak with an academic advisor if you have any questions about the basic skills assessment test.
+Please speak with an advisor if you have any questions about the basic skills test.